mhotan/CityBikeDataExplorer/README.md

 * Set your JDK.
 File -> Configure Project SDK to point to your Java 8 Home directory

 #####Might have to refresh
-* Refresh Gradle Dependencies.
+* Refresh Dependencies (via Gradle).
 View -> Tool Windows -> Gradle.
 Select the Refresh button.
 The two arrows in a circle.

 ###Executing